valpackett/filesortd/README.md

 - `pass(cmd)` -- start the command, pass the path to the file as an argument, get the stdout
 - `label(color)` -- set the OS X Finder label (:none, :orange, :red, :yellow, :blue, :purple, :green, :gray or :grey)
 - `open_in(app)` -- open the file using the OS X `open` command, use :default for the default app for the file type
+- `applescript(script)` -- run provided AppleScript.
+Use `theFile` inside it to refer to the file matched